Wang Jin-pyng: Early life

 Wang was born in a simple rural community in Rochiku Village, Takao Prefecture, Taiwan, Empire of Japan (now Luzhu, Kaohsiung).
 He distinguished himself in sports as a student athlete during his school years.
 His teachers encouraged him to enter the physical education department in university.

 Wang finished his elementary school in Tainan Municipal Dashe Elementary School.
 He finished his junior and senior high school at the Tainan First Senior High School in Tainan, where he was the team leader of the school's tennis team.
 After high school, Want attended National Taiwan Normal University and graduated with a Bachelor of Science (B.S.) in mathematics in 1965.

 Early career

 Upon graduation, Wang worked as a mathematics teacher for a year at the Provincial Ging-Der Senior High School in Changhua County.
+His mentorship as a teacher is described as the turning point in businessman Samuel Yin’s life.
 After his mandatory military service in the Republic of China Military Police was completed, Wang returned home to work for the family-run food processing company dealing with export and import trade.

 In early 1975, he represented his family business in the founding of Kaohsiung Industrial Association.
 He was elected as the director-in-chief of the association.
 His job involved travelling throughout Taiwan to inspect member factories and led to his entry into politics later that year.